The Counselling Centre - Tunbridge Wells

 All the help and support that we offer remains confidential within the Counselling Service team.
 This means that we do not disclose verbal or written information about you to others without your consent.

 Confidentiality is subject to certain legal constraints.
-There are also rare occasions when the rule of confidentiality might be waived.
-Whenever possible, this would be discussed with the client first.
+There are also rare occasions when the rule of confidentiality might be lifted.
+Whenever possible, this would be discussed with you first.

 • Where the counsellor believes that the client is in serious danger to themselves eg., suicide.
 Their GP or other healthcare professional may be informed so that appropriate steps can be taken to ensure their safety.

 • Where the counsellor believes that serious harm may befall a third party eg., safeguarding of children or vulnerable adults.